 You are less anxious as a mum

 This is literally positive number one.
-Lot of mums while having their first baby (very understandably) jump for each sob, each sound or movement, x times a day sterilize a dummy, have a feeling they need to pay 100% attention to their baby 24 hours a day… This usually goes with the second child, but with the first one it’s totally normal.
-As a mum of twins you physically cannot handle these things to the same extend.
+A lot of mums while having their first baby (very understandably) jump for each sob, each sound or movement, x times a day sterilize a dummy, have a feeling they need to pay 100% attention to their baby 24 hours a day… This usually goes with the second child, but with the first one, it’s totally normal.
+As a mum of twins you physically cannot handle these things to the same extent.
 Especially during the first few months.

 Regarding the attention, you never ignore the other child but sometimes you may have to pay more attention to one than the other depending on the situation.
 You learn to divide up your time, overall you make sure they have enough of you but ultimately you balance that attention between both.

 This is one of my favourite pros.
 Although it wasn’t much fun in the beginning.
 However, as they have grown, starting to play and cooperate together, I realised that having twins in a single word is ‘Amazing’.
 As a duo, they are able to entertain us in a way, that one really doesn’t see every day.
 And yet they don’t need to do anything special, it’s enough for them to laugh together and that makes it special on its own.

 Your children are social and they naturally learn to compromise